NetArena: Dynamic Benchmarks for AI Agents in Network Automation

 \subsection{A Unified Abstraction for Generating Network Benchmarks}

-Above real-world network application tasks go beyond static input-output matching, making scalable evaluation more complex.
-Effective benchmarking in such settings requires principled ways to model each task, enabling systematic generation of both queries and ground truths.
-To support this, we define a unified pipeline with a general abstraction to build benchmarks across diverse network applications.
-This abstraction allows us to consistently generate a wide range of queries and corresponding ground truths under a shared evaluation strategy.
+The above real-world network automation tasks go beyond static input-output matching, making scalable evaluation far more complex.
+Effective benchmarking requires principled task modeling that enables systematic generation of queries and ground truths.
+To address this, we define a unified pipeline with a general abstraction that consistently generates diverse queries and ground truths across applications under a single evaluation strategy.

-\paragraph{State Transition Process.} While network applications differ in detailed objectives, they often share a foundational structure: they operate over an underlying network/system topology (graph), and each step of the interaction involves analyzing or modifying the state of this topology.
-Each application’s task objective can be modeled as a finite state transition system $(\mathcal{S}, \mathcal{A}, \mathcal{E})$, where $\mathcal{S}$ is the set of system states, $\mathcal{A}$ the set of atomic action functions, and $\mathcal{E}$ the application-specific execution function.
+\textbf{State Transition Process.} While network automation tasks differ in detailed objectives, they often share a foundational structure: they operate over an underlying network/system topology (graph), and each step of the interaction involves analyzing or modifying the state of this topology.
+Each task's objective can be modeled as a finite state transition system $(\mathcal{S}, \mathcal{A}, \mathcal{E})$, where $\mathcal{S}$ is the set of system states, $\mathcal{A}$ the set of atomic action functions, and $\mathcal{E}$ the application-specific execution function.
 Each action $a_t \in \mathcal{A}$ is parameterized by task-specific operands $\theta_t$ and represented as $a_t(\theta_t)$.